1. Talk about real-life examples of your experiences?

-It is a cloud-based IT Service Management tool.
+Answer: It is a cloud-based IT Service Management tool.
 ServiceNow gives a solitary plan of record for IT administrations, activities, and business administration via computerizing IT benefit applications and procedures.
-All parts of IT Services can possibly live in the ServiceNow biological system of modules, and in this manner, it gives us a total perspective of administrations and assets.
-This takes into account wide control of how to best designate assets and plan the procedure stream of those administrations.
+All parts of IT Services can live in the ServiceNow biological system of modules, and in this manner, it gives us a total perspective of administrations and assets.
+This takes into account-wide control of how to best designate assets and plan the procedure stream of those administrations.

 42. What exposure have you had to the ServiceNow Platform?

-Describe in detail your experience working on the ServiceNow Platform.
-You can list some examples of working with the platform in various position.
+Answer: Describe in detail your experience working on the ServiceNow Platform.
+You can list some examples of working with the platform in various positions.

-43. Have you had face-to-face experience with clients or stakeholders?
+43. Have you had a face-to-face experience with clients or stakeholders?

 44. How To Set The Invalid Queries Into Empty Result Sets?

 Answer: By default queries with invalid field names run but ignore the invalid condition.
 For more strict query control you can enable the glide.invalid_query.returns_no_rows property which will result in an empty result set for invalid queries.

 45. What does the application navigator?